-- Continue beach renourishment and maintenance - Develop incentives for retail amenities critical to residents - Create more access points for kayaks, canoes or small sail craft - Construct recreational facilities for children and grandchildren - Review town codes to determine changes that would remove unneeded barriers to retail amenities for residents or would create opportunities or incentives for enhancements - Encourage redevelopment strategies that would enhance retail amenities for residents such as mid-priced restaurants, a small cinema, etc - Form a public-private collaboration to develop an appropriately scaled community center
+- Continue beach management program - Develop incentives for retail amenities critical to residents - Develop a comprehensive communications and technology strategy to ensure residents have functional access to up-to-date communication and technology tools - · Create more access points for kayaks, canoes or small sail craft - Construct recreational facilities for children and grandchildren

-- Review policies regarding signage for restaurants - Encourage retail centers - Foster an up-to-date communications infrastructure so that residents have full access to advanced communications technology - Create incentives and supports for desired retail amenities by means such as: - o Waiver of permit fees - o More flexibility in regulations regarding improvements - o Create greater emphasis on the desired end result and allow more flexibility in how that result can be achieved - · Develop public art effort through public-private partnerships - Conduct periodic surveys of resident and visitor needs, desires, and preferences for amenities as well as which they are willing to pay - Create a mechanism through which the private sector can periodically inform the Planning and Zoning Board of any local policies and regulations that it views as problematic - Use impact on character and culture as a criterion when considering a new public amenity.
-When new public amenities are being considered, a number of criteria are used.
-The criterion that the new or improved public amenity support or be consistent with the character and culture of the Key should be among the criteria considered.
-This strategy will require further detailed delineation of features that define the character and culture of the Key - Support efforts of the Chamber and Economic Development Committee to promote tourism - Communicate that the Key wants its local businesses to prosper and act accordingly.
-From the resident's perspective, that means shopping local whenever possible.
-From the Town government's perspective, that means providing a supportive environment for businesses that fit the Key
+- Review Town Codes to determine changes that would remove unneeded barriers to retail amenities for residents or would create opportunities or incentives for enhancements - Encourage redevelopment strategies that would enhance retail amenities for residents such as mid-priced restaurants, a small cinema, etc. - Form a public-private collaboration to develop an appropriately scaled community center - Review policies regarding signage - Encourage retail centers - Foster an up-to-date communications infrastructure so that residents have full access to advanced communications technology - Create incentives and supports for desired retail amenities by means such as: - Waiver of permit fees - o More flexibility in regulations regarding improvements - Create greater emphasis on the desired end result and allow more flexibility in how that result can be achieved - Continue and expand public engagement efforts to ensure that preferences and supports for various public amenities are understood - Create a mechanism through which the private sector can periodically inform the Planning and Zoning Board of any local policies and regulations that it views as problematic - Use impact on character and culture as a criterion when considering a new public amenity. - Support efforts of the Chamber and Economic Development Committee to promote tourism and economic growth consistent with the vision - Communicate that the Key wants its local businesses to prosper and that it will regularly review its policies to ensure consistency with this intent - Develop public art effort through public-private partnerships